kevinz1194/Kidney-Transplant-Disparities/README.md

 Updated 3/15/23: Sections removed to contain only necessary code for article.

 Updated 3/19/23: Added sensitivity analysis with top 20% KDPI filter.

-### 7. recipients_analysis_v2.Rmd

-Added 2/16/23: Additional sensitivity competing-risks and outcomes analyses in the recipients dataset.
-Can be taken as supplementary material.

-Updated 3/3/23: Changed competing risks error.

-Updated 3/8/23: Removed.